-manager being aware of contact, a need for a qui deadlines before they ar to bother your manager reviewed and amended of your individual working style or tem ? (for example, a preference for more et reflection time prior to meetings or e set, having access to a mentor for q about, having a written plan of work in regularly, clear deadlines if you have a particularly high or low energy in the face to face or email creative tasks, negotiation on juestions you might not want place which can be a tendency to over-work a g signs that you are experiencing poo k to you discreetly about it, contact so 9.
-What steps can you take if you start to experience poor mental health at work?
-Is there anything else we need to do to facilitate them? (for example ,you might like to take a break from your desk and go for a short walk, or ask your line manager for support) 10.
-Is there anything else th at you would like to share?
+manager being aware contact, a need for a deadlines before they to bother your manag reviewed and amende ts of your individual working style or tem e of? (for example, a preference for more quiet reflection time prior to meetings or are set, having access to a mentor for er about, having a written plan of work in ed regularly, clear deadlines if you have e a particularly high or low energy in the e face to face or email creative tasks, negotiation on questions you might not want n place which can be a tendency to over-work a ning signs that you are experiencing poo talk to you discreetly about it, contact so anything else we nee from your desk and g ake if you start to experience poor ment d to do to facilitate them? (for example , o for a short walk, or ask your line mana you might like to take a break 10.
+Is there anything else that you would like to share?
 Employee Name: Employee Signature: Date: Managers Name: Managers Signature: Date:

+48.0 Record of Revision.
 Date of Revision Changes Made to: Policy Statement Changes Made to: Organisation Changes Made to: Responsibilities Changes Made to: Arrangements Changes Distributed to: 12.09.2023 New Logo New Logo None None All staff & Contractors 19.09.2023 Steve Howe, MD None Steve Howe, Director Responsible for H & S Page 3 - Line removed referring to transition All Staff & Contractors.
 20.12.2023 New Logo Organisational chart updated Responsibilities updated.
 Chairman and Group Directors removed.
 Section 31 updated with fire regulations.
 Section 10.
 Underground Services updated All Staff & Contractors.
-17.01.2024 New Logo New logo to organisational charts None None All Staff and Contractors
+17.01.2024 New Logo New logo to organisational charts None None All Staff and Contractors 16.12.2024 None AGS removed from H & S Dept AGS removed from H & S Dept AGS removed from H & S Dept Section 43 - Company Car Drivers Policy, updated to Commercial Vehicle Handbook & Policy.
+Section 35 wording updated to include "explained to" rather "issued to" Section 1.9 Removed weekly fire alarm tests All Staff and Contractors